The-Jay-Aher/DevOps/IAC/Terraform/README.md

 We have been using Terraform to create and manage resources for a specific provider.

-Organizations would want end-to-end solution for creation of infrastructure and configuring appropriate packages required for the application.
+Organizations would want end-to-end solutions for creation of infrastructure and configuring appropriate packages required for the application.

 **Introducing Provisioners**

 -   Provisioners allow you to `execute scripts on a local or remote machine` as a part of resource creation or destruction.

--   Example: After VM is launched, install software package required for application.
+-   Example: After the VM is launched, install the software package required for the application.

 ### Type of Provisioners

 **Setting the Base**

-Provisioners are used to `execute scripts on a local or remote machine` as part of resource creation pr destruction.
+Provisioners are used to `execute scripts on a local or remote machine` as part of resource creation or destruction.

 There are 2-major types of provisioners: